ElisaValeriani/ADM-HW2/README.md

 - The target of this research analysis is to manipulate and interpret meaningful patterns in the given data that could give us the ability to make precise, data-driven sales management decisions.
 Hence maximize the sales capacity, and also meet customer need.
 ## Data to analyze
 - Behavior data for 2 month (from October to November 2019 ) of a large multi-category online store (13.67 GB)
 #### Because of the large dataset, Dask dataframes is used to read and write the csv data in Parquet formats, to facilitate computation speed and memory.
+For some research questions the dataset is devided in chuncks in order to reach the same goal
 ## Dataset structure
 Each row in the file represents an event.
 All events are related to products and users.
 There are different types of events.
 - event_time